parjinderpannu/gotraining/topics/go/concurrency/goroutines/README.md

 **Part Videos notes**
 Thread state : running, runnable & waiting
 1 nano seconds = 12 lines of instructions
+Context Switching = 1000 to 2000 nano seconds.
+Meaning that 12*Context Switching loss of instruction
+Minimum time slice (mts) lets 10 mili second.
+CS causes proformance problems
+Work load:
+CPU Bound --> Thread never goes to waiting state.
+It gets its full MTS.
+CS is hurting us.
+I/O Bound --> Thread never uses it's full MTS because It has to move from running to waiting.
+May be it has to read something from N/W. CS is our friend.
+Since thread is going to go to waiting stage during that time other thread could execute.

 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).